HoBaoTrung/case-study-module-4/README.md

 ## 🚀 How to Run

 1. Clone the repository
-2. Set up the MySQL database and import schema (with sql file)
+2. Configure `secret.properties`
-3. Configure `application.properties` with DB credentials
+3. Run the application using your preferred IDE or Gradle
-4. Run the application using your preferred IDE or Maven
+4. Insert data and procedure (with sql files)
 5. Access the app at `http://localhost:8080/mobilestore`

 ---